-Contact OEO immediately, at 617-627-3298 or OEO@tufts.edu, or file a report by calling EthicsPoint toll-free at 866-384-4277 or visiting http://tufts-oeo.ethicspoint.com, if you feel that you are being retaliated against for filing a complaint, participating in a complaint or speaking out against a potential discriminatory practice.
+Contact OEO immediately, at 617-627-3298 or OEO@tufts.edu, or file a report by calling EthicsPoint toll-free at 866-384-4277 or completing the Tufts EthicsPoint form, if you feel that you are being retaliated against for filing a complaint, participating in a complaint or speaking out against a potential discriminatory practice.
 Retaliation is prohibited by Tufts University policies and by state and federal anti-discrimination laws.
 Retaliation at Tuft University is also subject to disciplinary action up to and including termination from employment for employees or expulsion for students from Tufts.